sulaimanvesal/vertebraeSegementation/README.md

 ### Additionally, please answer the following questions about your code:
 * What, if anything, did you do to verify that the segmentation masks and images were correctly aligned in the data loader?
+  * You could easily check the image dimention after ploting the first set of images to verify if they are aligned or not.
+Normally, I always check the following:
+     * the data loader using printing in betweens to make sure the data is normalized well
+     * the values are in that specifice range or not
+     * the input shape is correct or not
+     * the lables changed to categorical format or not, since I use SoftMax for multi-class segmentation.

 * What assumptions did you make about the data or model training during this process?
   * Very straight forward, this is exactly as our daily task in the lab.
 This task is quite simple, and I have already built-in scripts for differet tasks to handle medical data including, data augmentation, noramlisation, preprocessing and overall training structur.